 To remove the Session Recording components from a server or workstation, use the uninstall or remove programs option available from the Windows Control Panel.
 To remove the Session Recording database, you must have the same securityadmin and dbcreator SQL Server role permissions as when you installed it.

-For security reasons, the Administrator Logging Database isn't removed after the components are uninstalled.
+For security reasons, the administrator logging database is not removed after the components are uninstalled.

 Integrate with Citrix Analytics for SecurityTM